Why The Brodeur Law Firm?

 The ancient writ of habeas corpus is an important post-conviction remedy.
 The writ is a unique hybrid between criminal law and civil law.
 The writ arises from criminal facts but is asserted through civil processes.
 The petitioner is the moving party and bears the burden of proof.
 Most habeas claims proceed to trial where the petitioner has the chance to present evidence to prove his claims to the court, making the writ of habeas corpus one of the few viable methods in the State of Connecticut to create an adequate record to challenge factual issues post-conviction.
 Claims asserted often include ineffective assistance of counsel, due process violations, restoration of appellate rights, and actual innocence.

 When our firm presents a habeas case we undertake the trial process often almost from scratch, sometimes in cases that are decades old.
 We obtain any related files, review all materials, develop an investigative plan, develop and research claims, prepare motions, and ultimately present the petitioner’s claims in an Amended Petition for Writ of Habeas Corpus.
 If a case cannot be resolved short of trial, we present the claims through witnesses and evidence at a trial before a judge.
-Our attorneys have more than 75 years of combined experience handling habeas corpus cases and represent petitioners in both state and federal habeas actions.
+Our attorneys represent petitioners in both state and federal habeas actions.

 Motions to Correct Illegal Sentence

 If an illegal sentence is imposed, or if a sentence is imposed in an illegal manner, a defendant may seek to correct that sentence.
 The process is much like that of preparing an appeal.
 We obtain the applicable files and transcripts of the trial court proceedings.
 A review of these materials is conducted and arguments are identified.
 Those arguments are then researched and crafted into a motion and supporting memorandum, and an argument is made before the sentencing court.